tristansokol/tristansokol.github.io/_posts/2016-03-29-Switching-From-Google-Cloud-SQL-to-Datastore.md

 #### 1. Install phpMyAdmin

 To be honest, I haven't done much work on AcaNation since getting rid of my web hosting.
 I vaguely remember how some of the tables are set up, but I would hate to do lots of hard work to explore it with SQL commands.
 Luckily those friendly googlers wrote [this tutorial to setup phpMyAdmin on AppEngine](https://cloud.google.com/sql/docs/phpmyadmin-on-app-engine).

+This project halted due too complete apathy for acanation.